vivianknee/FastPages/_posts/2022-09-07-codeorg-quiz.md

 ## 2. Data Abstraction

 ## 3. Managing Complexity

 ## 4. Procedural Abstraction
 In my code, I created a function/procedure that tells the user the result of their answer by either showing a check sign or a X sign.
-To do this, I first made a function called "showResult".
+To do this, I first made a function called `showResult`.
 The function has 4 parameters: "result", "nextScreen", "image_y", and "image_n".
 The result parameter essentially states whether the correct answer was selected or not; if the result is "yes" then the function proceeds to show the element image_y and move on to the "nextScreen".
 Otherwise, if result is equal to anything but "yes", it will show the element image_n and add 1 to the attempts score.
-I also included a "setTimeout" block which hides both images initially, but when the images do show, the block makes them show for 1000ms or 1 s.
+I also included a `setTimeout` block which hides both images initially, but when the images do show, the block makes them show for 1000ms or 1 s.
 Here is the actual code:

 <img src ="https://github.com/vivianknee/FastPages/blob/master/images/function.PNG?raw=true" width="415" height="270">